I’m too busy running my business I don’t have time to learn how to use social media.

-Time is critical, if you take your eye off the ball for a second you risk everything, at least, that’s how it feels when you’re in the middle of it.
-You are focussed entirely on reaching the next growth milestone, doing whatever it takes and non-critical stuff has to fall by the wayside.
+Time is critical, if you take your eye off the ball for a second you risk everything, at least, that’s how it feels when you're in the middle of it.
+You are focused entirely on reaching the next growth milestone, doing whatever it takes and non-critical stuff has to fall by the wayside.

 Now there’s nothing wrong with that approach if you have a clear goal and are driving your business towards it.
 For example, when growing my online e-commerce business, I was always fixated on the sales figures...